daniellawrence/graphite-spark/README.md

 The Load seems high, but you look after 2000 servers...
 Is this a normal load?
 You need to know what is ''high'' for this system????

-A quick ''' spark.py -l ''' and you can see a 24 hour history of the loadavg for this system.
+A quick _spark.py -l_ and you can see a 24 hour history of the loadavg for this system.

 You know now that is a normal loadavg and you can investigate somethng else.